-(6) Notification, 108
+(6) Notification.

 (a) Sites requiring an emergency remedial action or interim action.
-If the department determines that an emergency remedial action or interim action is required, then
+If the department determines that an emergency remedial action or interim action is required, then notification of the threat to the potentially affected vicinity may be required by the department.
+The method and nature of the notification shall be determined on a case-by case basis using the methods specified in WAC 173 340 600.
+Such notification shall

-105 In subsection (5)(a), included the general rule that Ecology must complete an initial investigation within 90 days (3 months) of receiving a release report.
+&lt;sup>105 In subsection (5)(a), included the general rule that Ecology must complete an initial investigation within 90 days (3 months) of receiving a release report.
 This is consistent with the current rule.

-106 In subsection (5)(b), added a provision to allow Ecology to extend an initial investigation in cases where an independent investigation, interim action, or cleanup action is completed within 90 days of release discovery.
+&lt;sup>106 In subsection (5)(b), added a provision to allow Ecology to extend an initial investigation in cases where an independent investigation, interim action, or cleanup action is completed within 90 days of release discovery.
 This provision replaces the current provision in Section 515(4) that allowed owners and operators to delay reporting releases to Ecology until 90 days after completing such remedial actions (up to 180 days after release discovery).
-Under the proposed rule, all releases must be reported to Ecology within 90 days of discovery, even if remedial action is underway.
+Under the adopted rule, all releases must be reported to Ecology within 90 days of discovery, even if remedial action is underway.
 See changes in Sections 300(2) and (3) and Section 515(4).

-107 Consolidated in new subsection (6).
+&lt;sup>107 Consolidated in new subsection (6).

-108 Consolidated in new subsection (6).
+&lt;sup>108 Consolidated in new subsection (6).